clearspotmedia/localgov_design_system/README.md

 * taxonomy to show platform support for components
 * responsive primary and secondary navigations
 * simple white labelled sub theme that uses LocalGov Base as its base theme
-* improved functionality for editors with page sections paragraph type and automatic contents menus